 messages and the field is

 Step 3: Altering the GraphQL Operations to select on the new, type-safe fields

 Now that we've added our custom type, we have to modify our GraphQL Operations.
 The mutation now must use

-db_MessagePayloadInput as the input type.
-As WunderGraph is automatically generating a JSON-Schema validation middleware for each GraphQL Operation, we're now validating the input for the
+db_MessagePayloadInput as the Input type.
+WunderGraph is now automatically generating a JSON-Schema validation middleware for each GraphQL Operation, so input for the

 Additionally, you can see that we now have to select the

 payload field no longer returns a scalar type, we must make a selection.
 This gives us the additional benefit that a generated client can directly access the

 extra field without having to parse the JSON object.

 Similarly to the mutation, our Query to get the top20 messages also needs adjustment.
 We must select the